trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### Historical Time & SalesCopy Location

-The highest granularity of historical data from IB’s database can be retrieved using the API function [EClient.reqHistoricalTicks](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#requesting-time-and-sales) for historical time and sales values.
+The highest granularity of historical data from IBÃ¢â‚¬â„¢s database can be retrieved using the API function [EClient.reqHistoricalTicks](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#requesting-time-and-sales) for historical time and sales values.
 Historical Time & Sales will  return the same data as what is available in Trader Workstation under  the Time and Sales window.
 This is a series of ticks indicating each  trade based on the requested values.

 - Historical Tick-By-Tick data is not available for combos.
 - Data will not be returned from multiple trading sessions in a single request; Multiple requests must be used.